auth0/auth0-cli/docs/auth0_terraform_generate.md

 ```
       --force               Skip confirmation.
   -o, --output-dir string   Output directory for the generated Terraform config files.
 If not provided, the files will be saved in the current working directory. (default "./")
+  -r, --resources strings   Resource types to generate Terraform config for.
+If not provided, config files for all available resources will be generated. (default [auth0_client,auth0_connection])
 ```